 I know, I know.
 You have heard about the importance of dating your spouse multiple times.
 But seriously, this is important.
 Carving out time to spend together is vital for bonding and intimacy.
 Take turns planning your outing.
 If you have kids, partner with other couples so that you can take turns babysitting for each other.
 Date nights help us to create new memories as a couple in a fun and enjoyable way.
 You get to disconnect from the stress of the day and reconnect with the love of your life.

 Early in our marriage, we often did not have anyone to watch our boys.
 So we spent many “date nights” at home.
 Whether we could go out or if we stayed at home, talk about family, bills, or work was off limits.
 No phone calls.
 Just the two of us.
 Talking, laughing and enjoying being friends, lovers, a team.
 Simply a decision to be in the moment.
 Date night shoudn’t be complicated.
 It just needs to be intentional.

-Celebrate who you’ve become together
+2. Celebrate who you’ve become in your marriage

 There is something beautiful that occurs when we are in a healthy, Godly marriage.
 The best of us continues to be in front of us.
 Every day we can celebrate the life that we have built.
 Sure there are areas of improvement and lessons learned, but you are learning them together.
 You are making improvements as a team.
 Be proud of who you both have become as a person and as a couple.

 Say the words out loud.
 Celebrate your similarities and differences both in private and in public.
 When we take time to celebrate all God has done in our marriage, it becomes a bridge to cultivating healthy intimacy.
 Our focus is on bridging the gap between us instead of pushing each other further away.
 Spend time each week reflecting on why you are great together.
 During prayer time, thank God for joining you together in marriage.
 Celebrate one another!